emca-it/OP5-Documentation/op5_docs/00-03-01-Events_and_logs.md

 #### To schedule an alert summary report

-1. Create an Alert summary report like you did in [Creating top alert producers report](#Eventsandlogs-Creatingtopalertproducersreport) and save the report.
+1. Create an Alert summary report like you did in Creating top alert producers report save the report.
 2. Click the plus icon at the right top of the page

 ![](images/16482316/16678953.png) \

-3. Follow the instructions in [Schedule reports](Reports_16482315.html#Reports-schedule_reports), just select "Alert summary report" as report type.
+3. Follow the instructions in Schedule reports, just select "Alert summary report" as report type.

 ![](images/16482316/16678958.png) \